How to make a bubble chart in Illustrator with Datylon

-Data labels can take a lot of space and overlap with each other so it’s better to find an optimal font size for them.
+Data labels can take up a lot of space and overlap with each other so it’s better to find an optimal font size for them.
 By trial and error, we found out that the reasonable font Size for data labels would be 24 px.
 Depending on the available space use different Data Mark Anchor positioning for all the bubbles you want to highlight.

 Step 6: Adding title, source, and axis names

 After we’re done with the styling of the chart we need to resize it to leave some space for the title, source, and legend.

-Giving a title to a chart is very important; it puts a chart into the context and hints at how we should read the chart and what we should focus on.
+Giving a title to a chart is very important; it puts a chart into context and hints at how we should read the chart and what we should focus on.
 To make a title we will use the Illustrator Type Tool.
 Just type “T” and select an area where you want to place the title (preferably it’s the top of the chart).
 Type in the title of our chart “Can you buy happiness for money?”.
 For the title, it’s better to use a large font.
 Select the Character panel and change the Font to PT Sans Bold and the Font Size to 60 px.
 The next step is creating a subtitle.
 The steps are the same as for the title: type “T” and select an area where you want to place the subtitle.
 Type the subtitle of the chart: “Exploring a link between countries’ happiness score and GDP per capita value”.
 For subtitles, a slightly smaller font is used: 40px PT Sans Regular.